starbugs/icedcoffee/README.md

 Getting Started
 ---------------

-1. Download the code from github
+1. **Pull the code from github**: the easiest way to stay updated is to use *Git Read-only* by typing `git clone git://github.com/starbugs/icedcoffee.git` on a terminal.

 2. Open icedcoffee.xcworkspace using Xcode 4.2+